 The bunkering is again very impressive at the 17th, while the 18th is exactly what you would wish for at a course of such calibre, a long par 4 that will test but which shouldn’t ruin your card.

 The clubhouse is characterful, stylish and packed with history, and here you can enjoy post-round refreshments in its unusual, let us say snug, casual bar.
-While Luffness New is perhaps a little less well-known than some in East Lothian, it is still welcoming and most certainly worth adding to your playlist if you are planning a visit to Scotland’s Golf Coast.
+While Luffness New (opens in new tab) is perhaps a little less well-known than some of the best golf courses in East Lothian, it is still welcoming and most certainly worth adding to your playlist if you are planning a visit to Scotland’s Golf Coast (opens in new tab).
 I loved it and would happily play it again any time.

 Rob Smith has been playing golf for more than 40 years and been a contributing editor for Golf Monthly for over ten years, specialising in course reviews and travel.
 He has now played more than 1,170 different courses in almost 50 countries.
 Despite lockdowns and travel restrictions in 2021, he still managed to play 80 different courses during the year, 43 of them for the first time.
 This included 21 in 13 days on a trip to East Lothian in October.
 One of Rob's primary roles is helping to prepare the Top 100 and Next 100 Courses of the UK&I, of which he has played all but nine.
 During the 2021-22 review period, Rob has played 34 of the Golf Monthly Top 200.
 He is a member of Tandridge Golf Club in Surrey where his handicap hovers around 16.
 You can contact him at email@example.com.